Tangible Assets: US Mint Pre-1933 Gold Coins

 • $20 Double Eagle – Define as the twenty-dollar piece, five hundred and sixteen grains of standard gold.

-The California Gold Rush created a huge increase in the inflow of gold flowing into the U.S. Treasury, creating the need for a new denominations to handle the influx.
-The Coinage Act of 1849 authorized the production of the $20 Double Eagle, which was the largest denomination for a regular issue U.S. gold coin at the time.
+The California Gold Rush increased the inflow of gold into the US Treasury, requiring new denominations to handle the influx.
+The Coinage Act of 1849 authorized the production of the $20 Double Eagle, which was the largest denomination for a regular-issued US gold coin at the time.
 The Act also established the specifications for the $1 gold coin.

 The Liberty Head double eagle or Coronet double eagle was introduced as a pattern coin by the US Mint in 1849 and entered production in 1850.
-Each $20 Double Eagle Gold Coin is minted with 0.9675 troy ounce of gold.
-The Double Eagle had an overall weight of 33.436 grams and was made from 90% gold and 10% copper alloy, maintaining the standard for U.S. gold coins.
+Each $20 Double Eagle Gold Coin is minted with 0.9675 troy ounces of gold.
+The Double Eagle weighed 33.436 grams and was made from 90% gold and 10% copper alloy, maintaining the standard for US gold coins.

-Throughout its mintage history from 1850 until 1933, more $20 Double Eagle Gold Coins were issued than all of the other denomination.
-Today, these coins are highly sought after by both investors and collectors, particularly those that are third-party graded and in mint state condition.
+Throughout its mintage history from 1850 until 1933, more $20 Double Eagle Gold Coins were issued than all other denominations.
+Today, these coins are highly sought after by investors and collectors, particularly those that are third-party graded and in mint state condition.

 Tangible Assets